 Note: Be sure to include the fsid=uniquenumber export option in order to prevent stale file handles after failover.

-To test the NFS service before applying HA, do the following:
+To test the CXFS NFS edge-serving non-HA service, do the following:

 1. Ensure that the node is a member of the CXFS cluster and has filesystems mounted.
 For example: